-- Ceiling Fans with five blades tend to be more aesthetically pleasing than three blade ceiling fans.
+- Fans with five blades tend to be more aesthetically pleasing than three blade fans.

-- Three-blade ceiling fans are more energy-efficient than five-blade ceiling fans due to less drag on the fan’s motor.
+- Three-blade ceiling/standing fans are more energy-efficient than five-blade fans due to less drag on the fan’s motor.

-- The wind chill effect of three blade ceiling fans is better.
+- The wind chill effect of three blade fans is better.

-- Five blade ceiling fans are much quieter than three blade ceiling fans.
+- Five blade ceiling/standing fans are much quieter than three blade ones.

-- The five-blade ceiling fans provide a more uniform flow of air than the three blade ceiling fans.
+- The five-blade fans provide a more uniform flow of air than the three blade fans.

-- Five blade ceiling fans will cost more than three-bladed ceiling fans.
+- Five blade fans cost more than three-bladed fans.